tp-duarte/tp-duarte/README.md

 <br>

 Hi,  my name is Thiago !
-I'm learning Economics at Unesp and enjoy data and analysis 📈
+I'm a B.A. in Economics at Unesp and enjoy data and analysis 📈
 <br>
 Co-founded **[Data.Aqa](https://github.com/Data-Aqa)**, Data Science League aimed for students at Unesp Araraquara.